mlc-mlapis/docs/src/knowledge-base/how-to-do/using-object-storage-in-php.md

 ## Updating an existing object storage bucket ACL

-Once you have the `$storeCredentials` and `getS3Client` function from the previous code snippet (supposing all declared variables are also accessible), you can check the existence of a bucket and modify its ACL setting to one of [canned grants](https://docs.aws.amazon.com/AmazonS3/latest/userguide/acl-overview.html#canned-acl).
+Once you have the `getCredentials` and `getS3Client` functions from the previous code snippet (supposing all declared variables are also accessible), you can check the existence of a bucket and modify its ACL setting to one of [canned grants](https://docs.aws.amazon.com/AmazonS3/latest/userguide/acl-overview.html#canned-acl).

 ```php
 <?php